Bryan Reynolds Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 14th in the league.

-- The Padres' 3.84 team ERA ranks seventh across all league pitching staffs.
+- The Padres have the fourth-ranked team ERA across all league pitching staffs (3.82).

-- Padres pitchers combine to give up 114 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to allow 114 total home runs at a clip of 1.1 per game (to rank 11th in the league).

 © 2023 Data Skrive.
 All rights reserved.